SatyamCS10/Twitter-Project-Using-MongoDB/README.md

-A simplified Twitter-like backend built with Node.js, Express, MongoDB and Mongoose Learning all the mongoose operations and features like pagination, virtuals, triggers and Indexes.
+A simplified Twitter-like backend built with Node.js, Express, MongoDB and Mongoose also Learning all the mongoose operations and features like pagination, virtuals, triggers and Indexes.